TkTech/hymir/docs/index.rst

 If you want to use a different task queue, you can implement your own executor by subclassing :class:`hymir.executor.Executor`.

+Why
+===

+Celery provides little in the way of built-in mechanisms for tracking progress or introspecting complex collections of tasks built out of Celery's concept of Chains and Groups.
+Hymir provides a simple way to define workflows and track their progress that sits on top of an unmodified Celery setup and just requires that you have a way to save a `workflow_id` UUID somewhere.

 Disclaimer
 ==========